threema-ch/threema-desktop/README.md

     > Dev Containers: Rebuild Container

+It is also possible to use the native shell to run `npm` and `node` commands inside of the container.
+You'll need `jq` and a compatible shell, then run:

+    source ./.devcontainer/env.sh
+    node --version

+Limitations:

+- Needs X11 compatibility to run `npm run dev:*`.
+It may run slower and may not support all UI features (e.g. drag & drop).
+To use the native UI, it is recommended to make a `npm run dist:*` build and run that locally but only when needed.
+- Cannot run `npm run test:karma`.
+Let this be run by the CI after pushing a branch.

 ### Development Outside Dev Container

 The project provides an `.nvmrc` file in case the default NodeJS installation